 Tell us what happened.

-Um we were told to come overhead the ground forces.
+We were told to come overhead the ground forces.

-The ground forces were infilling um already.
+The ground forces were infilling already.

 And so we were pushed south of the target area.

-And so for us, we were just kind of hanging out to the south of the target, waiting to be called overhead.
+And so for us, we were just kind of hanging out to the south of the target waiting to be called overhead.

-Um it wasn't really a fire fight, you see.
+It wasn't really a firefight, you see.

 It was the ground forces taking fire from the enemy.